About Linda Brodzik

 Linda’s main interest as a dog trainer concerns emotional issues such as fear, anxiety, and aggression.
 She thrives to find positive science supported solutions that build trust and ability between dogs and their owners.
 Her analytical mind and ability to focus on great detail are strong assets when evaluating canine temperament and behavior issues, and in setting forth a comprehensive and well-structured dog training program.

-Linda has lived with, trained, and shown in both conformation and obedience trials, as well as being active in teaching scent detection and beginner level tracking to German Shepherd Dogs, Cocker Spaniels, Collies, Boxers, and Bullmastiffs.
+She has lived with, trained, and shown in both conformation and obedience trials, as well as being active in teaching scent detection and beginner level tracking to German Shepherd Dogs, Cocker Spaniels, Collies, Boxers, and Bullmastiffs.

 Although Linda specializes in the training of dogs with behavior concerns, she has also trained exotic birds (parrots), horses, and a plethora of other farm and pet exotic animals, using positive reinforcement training methods.